 This course will introduce participants to the identification and ecology of solitary bees.
-The identification of genera and species will be through a combination of presentations, field visits and microscopy using keys and prepared specimens.
+Introduction to the identification of genera and species will be through a combination of presentations, field visits and microscopy using keys and prepared specimens.
 Suitable for those who have some previous experience of bee ID or who have attended an introductory workshop.
 By the end of the course participants will be more confident in identifying the more commonly encountered genera and species.
-Bursaries are available for this course, generously organised by the Suffolk Biodiversity Information Service.
-Please contact FSC Flatford Mill for details.

 Bring a friend!